syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Item Sizing.md

 ![](Item Sizing_images/ItemSizing_img2.png)

-## AutoFit the items based on content
+## Auto fit the items based on content
 The SfListView allows dynamically adjusting size of the items based on the loaded content by defining the `SfListView.AutoFitMode` property.
 The control has two types of auto fit modes as listed as follows:

 *	`Height`: Auto fits the items based on the content.